 How amber gemstones are classified by the International Amber Association, Gdansk, Poland.

-The Commission of Experts of the International Amber Association of Poland, have developed principles of classification of Amber gemstones.
+The Commission of Experts of the International Amber Association, Gdansk, Poland, have developed principles of classification of Amber gemstones.
 Those classifications are as follows.

 Natural Baltic amber (Succinite) – gemstone which has undergone mechanical treatment only (for instance: grinding, cutting, turning or polishing) without any change to its natural properties.
 Look at examples at Beads Hand Carved From One Stone